Welcome to the CCR community!

 If you are unable to install the software yourself or you believe it would be something useful to the general CCR community, you may request an installation by CCR.
 Please see our software installation policy for more details.

-CCR maintains 3 clusters: UB-HPC (academic) cluster is available for use by UB faculty, their students, and collaborators at no cost.
+CCR maintains 2 clusters: UB-HPC cluster is available for use by UB faculty, their students, and collaborators at no cost.
+The industry partition within the ub-hpc cluster is available for business customers of the university.
 The Faculty cluster houses nodes purchased by faculty and research groups for their primary use.
-The industry cluster is for use by business partners of the university.
-Idle nodes on the faculty and industry cluster are available for use by academic users via the scavenger partitions.
+Idle nodes on the faculty and industry partition are available for use by academic users via the scavenger partitions.

 Are you trying to run on the cluster but your job keeps getting killed?
 This may be the reason